Skip to Content

 “He is my rock, my day one,” O’Marion said.
 “He is the one that helps my mind.
 Whenever I am feeling down, he always finds a way to bring me back up by just allowing me to be that person, that player I want to be.”

 O’Neil was not only in high school when O’Marion was in elementary school, but also a starter on varsity with a lot to prove.
-However, he was unable to get a Division I offer that suited him and wanted to make sure that O’Marion wentthrough with his dreams.
+He remembered how hard he had to work and shared the same experiences with O’Marion to ensure that he continues to preform at a high level.

 I remember thinking I had the position just because I was starting, but later on, someone else was performing better than me and they got the position instead of me,” O’Neil said.
 “My message to O’Marion was just because you have a position does not mean the position is yours.”